pantheon-systems/documentation/source/content/partials/decoupled-build-info.md

 reviewed: ""
 ---

-This section provides information on how to view Build details, how to trigger a new build manually in the Overview page, how to trigger a build with GitHub merges, Multidev branch builds, and pull request builds.
+This section provides information on how to view Build details, how to trigger a new build manually in the Overview page, how to trigger a build with GitHub merges, Multidev branch builds, and pull request builds, as well as how to clear your build cache.

-## Build Details
+## Build Information

 You can view build details and get information on your Front-End Site development and specifications.
 Build information is provided in the Overview page in three sections: